kdowswell/kdowswell.github.io/_posts/2020-05-03-from-idea-to-app.md

 ---
 published: false
 ---
-## Quickly Create Ionic App
+## Create Ionic App Step by Step Guide

-### Figure Out Your Idea
+### The Idea
-- Look at market
-	- What other apps are there that you'd like to make better
-- Review ideas you've had in past
-	- Are there any ideas that you have that you have been wanting to make?
+- Is there a need for your product in the market?
+	- You need to talk to target users of your app to ensure need is there.
+	- Understand current pain points from target users.
+- Solving a problem you have personally
+	- You are already aware of the pain points and market options

-###
+### Design Brief
+- How would you describe your target design solution?
+- What are the features and personality of the product?
+- Who is it designed for and activities it is intended to encourage or enable?

 ### Primary Feature
 - This must be the easiest thing for users to do in your app.